- Where Have All The Colemans Gone?

 In 1999 the license agreement came up for renewal between Fleetwood and Coleman.
 For several months, while the new agreement was being negotiated, the Coleman name was not put on the popup campers being manufactured by Fleetwood.
 Instead of the red Coleman sticker on the campers, a Fleetwood folding trailer sticker was used.

 Then, in the early 2000's Fleetwood started manufacturing a new line of travel trailers they called their Caravan line.
 Fleetwood put Coleman stickers on the Caravan campers.
-The people at the Coleman company apparently didn't feel that the Caravan line was covered under the licensing agreement and wanted a higher royalty payment for each Caravan.
+The people at the Coleman company apparently didn't feel that the Caravan line was covered under the licensing agreement and wanted a higher royalty payment for each Caravan to keep them at the Swift caravan storage.

 The disagreement between Fleetwood and the people at American Home Corporation, who now own the Coleman name, led to a lawsuit.
 Fleetwood was required to remove all references to the Coleman name from their website which resulted in the online manuals for the Coleman campers being taken down.
 In order not to punish dealers who might still have Coleman popup campers in their inventory though, they were allowed to use the Coleman name in their advertising as long as they had at least one Coleman camper in their inventory.